What is the best breastfeeding protein powder?

 Research suggests that the maternal diet may impact breast milk macronutrient composition.
 In other words, the foods that the mother eats while breastfeeding may make a difference in terms of the nutritional content of the breast milk.
 Maternal diets high in protein, for example, have been associated with higher protein and energy contents in breast milk.
 This means that the infant is getting more protein and more calories, both of which are essential for growth and development.

-Adding protein powder to your diet is an easy way to boost your protein intake simply because it is easier to swallow your food than it is to chew it.
-It is easier to make a shake than it is to cook a meal.
+Adding protein powder to your diet is an easy way to boost your protein intake simply because it is easier to drink your protein than it is to chew it.
+It is also easier to make a protein shake than it is to cook a meal.
 Before you start using protein powder, however, you should know that not all protein powders are good for you (or your baby).

-Guar gum is a heavily processed thickener, and “natural flavor” is more or less a catch-all term for everything that a manufacturer would rather not spell out on the ingredient list.
+Guar gum is a heavily-processed thickener, and “natural flavor” is more or less a catch-all term for everything that a manufacturer would rather not spell out on the ingredient list.
 While food manufacturers are required to disclose their ingredients, natural flavor manufacturers are not.
 They can add solvents, preservatives, emulsifiers, carriers and other additives to a flavor that qualifies as “natural” under current regulations.